 The digital world is a double-edged sword for small to medium local businesses.
 One one hand, it’s easy and affordable to get your foot in the door on almost every public platform.
-Social media accounts, for instance, are completely free.
-It’s easy to get started on popular digital media styles like blogging and social video with nothing but a single computer and mobile device.
+Social media accounts and Google Business accounts, for instance, are completely free and you can get started on all or most of the popular digital media styles like blogging and social video with nothing but a single computer and mobile device.

 However, actually becoming and remaining competitive in the digital marketing world is an entirely different story.
-Compared to the hundreds of thousands of dollars spent on multi-platform campaigns by large corporations, it can be easy to feel drowned out.
-Fortunately, the entire purpose of SEO (and search engine inspired inbound marketing in general) is to lead your ideal customers to your small business website instead of to larger and less personally useful businesses.
+When compared to the hundreds of thousands of dollars spent on big marketing teams and multi-platform campaigns pushed by large corporations, it can be easy to feel drowned out in the big picture.
+Fortunately, the entire purpose of SEO (and search engine inspired inbound marketing in general) is to lead your ideal customers to your website instead of to larger and less personally useful businesses.
 The key is to know how to optimize your website so everyday local search engine users can find you.
 This process is known as SEO or Search Engine Optimization.

 Types of SEO

 There are three primary types of basic SEO, on-page, off-page, and background.
-On-page SEO is what most people think of as traditional SEO.
-Off-page SEO involves including legitimate links to other pages outside of your domain name.
+On-page SEO is what most people think of as traditional SEO, the art of embedding frequently searched-for keywords into your content in order to boost your search engine recommendations and attract seekers to your web pages.
+The second type, off-page SEO involves including legitimate links to other pages outside of your domain name.
 If your links connect to reputable sites and enhance the value or message of your content, search engine algorithms will boost your page ranking.
 Finally, background (sometimes called technical) SEO is what you do with your webpage behind the scenes including image tags, heading sizes, and improving your page load times.

-You also want to consider every level of the Buyer’s Journey.
+You also want to consider every level of the conversion funnel.
 At the top of the funnel, your search terms are likely to be more in the form of questions.
 Near the center of the funnel, customers are seeking clarification to define their already outlined desires, and at the end of the funnel, they are looking for a nearby provider of whatever it is they need.

 Now that you have your keywords, let’s talk for a moment about the difference between ‘organic’ and non-organic SEO.
-The difference between organic and non-organic SEO is actually how easily the keywords flow in your content.
+Since it’s obvious that pesticides aren’t the issue here, the difference between organic and non-organic SEO is actually how easily the keywords flow in your content.
 With organic SEO, the keywords take a natural role in the content while non-organic SEO tends to take the form of keyword-stuffing in which keywords are shoved almost at random into existing content in order to manipulate search engine results.
 Non-organic SEO also tends to miss opportunities to add secondary keywords due to over-focusing on the few big hitters.
 Let’s look at some examples.

-“Tina’s bakery was founded in Oakville, Ontario in 1983 and we’ve been baking our hearts out since opening day!
+“Tina’s bakery was founded in St Paul, Minnesota in 1983 and we’ve been baking our hearts out since opening day!
 Come in for our delicious selection of cookies, cakes, pasteries, and specialty breads any day of the week from 9 AM to 9PM.
 We’ll even do special event cakes to order!

 - Cookes, Cakes, Pasteries, and Specialty Breads